mac-can/mac-can.github.io/_pages/wrapper/api/canapi-v3.md

 title: CAN Interface API by UV Software
 ---
 CAN&nbsp;API&nbsp;V3 is a wrapper specification by UV&nbsp;Software to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.
-Due to the fact that the CAN APIs of the different OEMs are not compatible with each other, I have defined a CAN Interface Wrapper specification.
+Due to the fact that the CAN APIs of the different OEMs are not compatible with each other, UV&nbsp;Software has defined a CAN Interface Wrapper specification.
 Its goal is to have multi-vendor, cross-platform CAN Interface API.

 ## CAN Interface Wrapper Specification